SFU-Cognitive-Science-Lab/Public/README.md

 Goal: Move everything from lab SVN to Git.

 ### Repository management

+helpful hint: submodule sym links can be fulfilled by running: git submodule update --init

 More information regarding permissions for an Organization Repo (distinct from a normal user created repo): https://help.github.com/articles/repository-permission-levels-for-an-organization/